Import Users via API and Google Sheets

 Two options:

-• You can either download a CSV template from here: Zendesk_User_Import_Template and open it in Google Sheets, or
+• Download a CSV template: Zendesk_User_Import_Template and open it in Google Sheets

 Zendesk API User Fields & Descriptions